 The pitfall inherent in any of the above issues-based approaches is that applicants who write about their commitment to a social justice issue without backing it up with real evidence or experience risk appearing insincere.
 One admissions officer had this comment:

-Year after year hundreds of applicants swear by their altruistic motives, yet only 2% of all lawyers graduating in 1991 took jobs in the public sector, protecting the environment, fighting racial inequality, and crusading for rights for the homeless.
-The majority (over 60%) took jobs in private firms.
+Year after year hundreds of applicants swear by their altruistic motives, yet less than 3% of all lawyers graduating get jobs in the public sector, protecting the environment, fighting racial inequality, and crusading for rights for the homeless.
+The majority (over 60%) take jobs in private firms.
 After a time, you become skeptical.

-If your beliefs are genuine, you will be able to support them with clear evidence of your involvement in activities that demonstrate your commitment.
+If your beliefs are genuine, you should be able to support them with clear evidence of your involvement in activities that demonstrate your commitment.